elmobp/elk-flowdata/README.md

 # What is it?

-ELK setup to take in netflow data and give you searchable dashboards based on any netflow information, as netflow delivers destination ports ect at layer 4 the logstash agent will gsub each port to what is defined in RFC for that part.
+ELK setup to take in flow data and give you searchable dashboards based on any current flow information, as all current flow information being used here delivers destination ports ect at layer 4 the logstash agent will gsub each port to what is defined in RFC for that part.
 Though both resulsts are still visible in the dashboards.
 <br><br>
 Reverse DNS has also been enabled for src and dst, if you scroll to the bottom of the dashboard in your brwose you will seee the searchable fields on your left!
 <br><br>